 The Public Affairs/Governmental Relations department is responsible for communicating and promoting the good news about the college district and colleges to students, the community, opinion leaders and the mass media through strategic communications efforts.
-In addition, the department monitors issues, working with district and campus leadership, to communicate accurate, timely and unified messages to support the college and district office brands.
+In addition, the department monitors issues and works with district and campus leadership to communicate accurate, timely information and unified messages to support the college and district office brands.

+Public Affairs/Governmental Relations

+- Develop and lead advocacy efforts with all levels of government to sustain and advance the mission of the college district. - Sustain favorable working relationships with local, county, state and federal elected officials and their staff. - Support RCCD and campus grant applications by soliciting letters of support from all levels of government.

+Public Relations

+- Provide public relations services to the colleges and district office programs and services. - Organize, lead and implement public information efforts. - Monitor issues in the media and through online sources, which have relevancy to the colleges and district operations center.

+Employee Communications

+• Develop and implement comprehensive employee communications efforts aimed at establishing open, two-way lines of communication with all constituency groups.

+Media Relations

-- Develop and lead advocacy efforts with all levels of government to sustain and advance the mission of the college district. - Provide public relations services to the district office programs and services, as well as the colleges. - Develop and implement comprehensive community relations and employee communications efforts aimed at establishing open, two-way lines of communication with internal and external constituency groups. - Organize, lead and implement public information efforts. - Manage media relations to place positive stories in print, broadcast, ethnic, specialized, trade and electronic media about the college district, campuses, students, programs, and services.
-Neutralize negative publicity where possible. - Prepare and train media spokespersons to address print, broadcast and online media. - Develop the district and campus' crisis communications plans. - Fulfill the PIO role as part of the command staff in the ICS structure for both the campuses and the district office. - Represent the Chancellor and Board, when appropriate and when designated, to attend or present information to key constituents, elected officials, and other stakeholders. - Develop and lead marketing communications efforts to sustain enrollment at campus and Continuing Education locations. - Support brand identities, the communication of unified messages and graphic standards of excellence.
+- Manage media relations to place positive stories in print, broadcast, ethnic, specialized, trade and electronic media about the college district, campuses, students, programs, and services. - Neutralize negative publicity, where possible. - Prepare and train media spokespersons to address print, broadcast and online media.
+Staff media interviews. - Where appropriate, ghost-write by-lined articles for the chancellor, Board president and college presidents in consumer, trade and online media.

+Crisis Communications

+- Develop the district and campus' crisis communications plans. - Fulfill the PIO role as part of the command staff in the ICS structure for the district office, and offer support to the campuses as needed.

+Community Relations

+- Represent the Chancellor and Board, when appropriate and when designated, to attend or present information to key constituents, elected officials, and other stakeholders. - Support the chancellor and Board president with strategic relationship management efforts. - Sustain the district's Community Advisors database. - Develop and coordinate comprehensive outreach efforts to the community regarding Measure E and other district-wide priorities and issues.

+Marketing/Advertising/Branding

+- Develop and lead marketing communications efforts to sustain enrollment at campus and Continuing Education locations. - Lead and sustain social media presence for colleges and district. - Develop and lead marketing communications efforts to build and sustain the visibility of RSCCD economic development programs and endeavors. - Support brand identities, the communication of unified messages and graphic standards of excellence.

+Online Communication

+- Maintain the district's main webpage with timely news items. - Support colleges and district programs by developing customized websites in concert with Graphic Communications and other department professional staff.

+- Train campus and district office staff regarding effective online writing and website features. - Build and sustain the colleges' social media sites.

+Graphic Communications

+- Design marketing and other communications tools for the campuses and district operations center to support enrollment growth and brand identities. - Develop logos and corporate identity packages for new college and district programs and services for students and the community. - Support brand identities, the communication of unified messages and graphic standards of excellence.

+Reprographics Services

+- Produce quality black-and-white copies for faculty at the campuses and Continuing Education centers. - Produce full color photocopies of marketing materials and other tools for students and the community.